Thomas-McKanna/CourseBin/README.md

 ### Run the Servers

-Two node servers will need to be run at the same time.
+Two node servers will need to be running at the same time.
 First, make sure that the dependencies for the servers have been installed.
 Go to the frontend folder and type `npm install`.
 After it finishes, go to the backend server and type `npm install`.
 Now the servers are ready to be started.
 Go to the frontend folder and type `npm start`.
 Then, open another terminal and go to the backend folder and type `npm run dev`.
 Your browser should automatically open up to the now running website (if it does not, you can manually go to localhost:3000).

 ## Problem statement